LynLynHol/alx-system_engineering-devops/0x01-shell_permissions/README.md

-This script changes the group owner of hello to school This script changes the owner to vincent and the group owner to staff This script changes owner and group owner for all the files and directories in the working directory
+This script changes the group owner of hello to school This script changes the owner to vincent and the group owner to staff This script changes owner and group owner for all the files and directories in the working directory Change ownership of the file hello to betty only if it belongs to gillaume